UPPMAX/install-methods/bioinfo/iqtree/iqtree-2.2.2.2-omp-mpi_install-README.md

 <http://www.iqtree.org/doc/Compilation-Guide/>

-For the MPI versions, `gcc/9.3.0` and `openmpi/4.0.3` must be loaded.
+For the MPI executable, `gcc/9.3.0` and `openmpi/3.1.5` must be loaded.

 Used under license:
 GPL v2

+They have included OpenMP in every executable, so there is no longer a real single-thread or pure-MPI executable.
+We make symlinks.

 LOG
 ---

+We have to pull the git repository and checkout to the appropriate tag, since it uses submodules.

 The tree includes a copy of the zlib 1.2.7 tree.
 We will instead load the zlib/1.2.12 module and use that.
 We will also use boost/1.70.0_gcc9.3.0 and boost/1.70.0_gcc9.3.0_mpi3.1.5.